Graduate Assistantships Overview

 An assistantship is awarded to a graduate student who provides teaching (teaching assistantship: TA) or research (research assistantship: RA) support to the University that is a part of their academic program.
 In recognition of this support, tuition is waived by the University and subsidized health insurance is offered.
 Graduate Assistants (GAs) are responsible for paying their student fees at the negotiated GA rate.

-What is the Eligibility Criteria to be a GA?
+Who is Eligible to be a GA?

 What is the Appointment Length and Hours Per Week?

-Effort devoted to the duties of a graduate assistantship typically range between 10 and 20 hours per week (also sometimes called a “half GA” and “full GA” respectively).
+Effort devoted to the duties of a graduate assistantship typically range between 10 and 20 hours per week (also sometimes called a “half GA” and “full GA,” respectively).
 Appointments ordinarily are made for the nine-month period, August 23 through May 22, but may be of shorter duration for a variety of reasons.

 What Benefits Do GAs Receive?

-The Human Resources website has an extensive compilation of information on graduate assistant benefits, payroll, and policies, including detailed information about health insurance benefits.
-If employed in an assistantship that falls under the Graduate Employee Union (GEU), additional benefits may be described in the GEU contract and on our GA Onboarding page.
-Please note, GAs employed solely at UConn Health do not fall under the GEU.
+The Human Resources website provides detailed information about benefits available to GAs, including health insurance.
+If employed in an assistantship that falls under the Graduate Employee and Postdoc Union (GEU), additional benefits may be described in the GEU contract and on our GA Onboarding page.

 Do GAs Receive a Tuition Waiver?

-What are the Stipend Rates?
+What are Stipend Rates?

 As part of their employee role, GAs are required to participate in these mandatory trainings.
 There may be additional trainings or orientations required or recommended depending on the specific GA duties.
+GAs should consult with their program/department for more details.

-What is a Supplemental Description of Duties?
+What is the Supplemental Description of Duties?

-In addition to an offer letter for a graduate assistantship, the hiring department must also provide GAs with a Supplemental Description of Duties (SDD) form for each semester they are appointed.
-This form summarizes the specific duties a GA is expected to perform and may include, among other things, the assigned course, lab, research project, or position; the faculty member to whom the GA will report; course meeting times and location; the maximum number of students for which the GA will be responsible per class, section, lab, etc.; and the work location.
-The Supplemental Description of Duties must be signed by both the GA’s supervisor and the GA.
-The Supplemental Description of Duties form may be issued separately from the assistantship offer letter.
+In addition to an offer letter for a graduate assistantship, the hiring department must also provide GAs with a “Supplemental Description of Duties” (SDD) form for each semester they are appointed.
+This form summarizes the specific duties a GA is expected to perform and may include, amongst other things: the assigned course, lab, research project, or position; the faculty member to whom the GA will report; course meeting times and location; the maximum number of students for which the GA will be responsible per class, section, lab, and more; and the work location.
+The SSD form must be signed by both the GAs’ supervisor and the GA.
+The SSD form may be issued separately from the assistantship offer letter.

 Can GAs Hold Additional Employment?

-Graduate Assistants seeking on-campus employment or wishing to hold an internship in addition to a full-time (20 hour) GA appointment during the semester must complete the online Supplemental Employment Approval form, which requires their advisor’s approval and is submitted to The Graduate School for final approval.
-International students on UConn-sponsored visas are not able to work above 20 hours per week during the semester.
+Graduate Assistants seeking on-campus employment or wishing to hold an internship in addition to their full-time (20 hour) GA appointment during the semester must complete the online Supplemental Employment Approval form, which requires their advisor’s approval and is submitted to The Graduate School for final approval.

 Job Offer Acceptance Etiquette